jlengrand/Ivolution/README.markdown

 $ Facemoviefier -i input_folder -o output_folder
 ```
 Where input_folder is the repository where all your images are stored, and output_folder where you want the results to be saved.
-If you don't have images, you can still test the application by downloading some samples [here](lien vers samples).

 Here is a concrete example :
 ```
 $ Facemoviefier.exe -i "../data/input/samples" -o "../data/output"
 ```

 **NOTE : ** In order to get good results, your images should contain only one person; and you should try to always keep the same angle with the camera for each of them.

 Facemovie needs the list of haar_cascades to correctly detect faces.
 This means that if you decide to run the Facemovie from another location, you should update the folders accordingly and use the root_folder option: